legendarycode3/fund-me-smart-contract/README.md

  *The FundMe Project* smart contract enables transparent, "decentralized crowdfunding", acting like a programmable Kickstarter on the blockchain.
 Its core purpose is to "securely accept native cryptocurrency donations (fund)", "track contributor data", "enforce a minimum USD value using Chainlink oracles", and allow "authorized withdrawals (withdraw)".

-1.Proper ReadMe

-2. integration Test
-3.
-## USED THIS PROGRAMATIVE VERIFICATION, WHEN TRYING TO DEPLOY WITH ETHER_API_KEY , WHEN USING Makefile
-1. Programatic verification

-2. Push on github